dwave-examples/knapsack/README.rst

 Code Overview
 -------------

-knapsack.py contains an implementation of Andrew Lucas's improved formulation[2] based on his original writeup[1].
+main.py contains an implementation of Andrew Lucas's improved formulation[2] based on his original writeup[1].
 Lucas's formulation adds slack variables to handle the less-than-or-equal-to constraint.

-The x variables determine whether the weights are to be included in the selected set, and the y variables are the slack variables.
+The x variables in main.py determine whether the weights are to be included in the selected set, and the y variables in main.py are the slack variables.
 The code separates out the x-x, x-y, and y-y terms.

 The Hamiltonian includes the constraints that the sum of the y variables must